ilonacodes/ilonacodes.github.io/content/blog/progress-bar-with-react-hooks.md

 };
 ```

-The last step to complete the web app is to import the functional `<ProgressBarComponent />` component to the class `<App />` component:
+The last step to complete the web app is to import the functional `<ProgressBarContainer />` component to the class `<App />` component:

 ```javascript
 // App.js